What causes a lack of libido?

 While it’s mentally draining looking after children (which most certainly can cause loss of libido) there may be other reasons for her reduced sex drive.
 Even if you don’t have problems with weak erections or early ejaculation, your sexual technique may not be fulfilling her.

 Make sure you find out what she likes and doesn’t like, from kissing, to the sexual position, to preferred fantasies (or no fantasies!)
-Never assume a woman’s turn-ons – because every woman is different!
+Never assume a woman's turn-ons - because every woman is different and her wants and desires can change over time.

 Regardless of the sexual challenge for either partner, ongoing disappointment in sex results in a lack of libido.
 If you suffer from early ejaculation, erectile dysfunction, or being unable to orgasm, then get those issues sorted so you can satisfy your partner as well as yourself.